ViSymRe: Vision Multimodal Symbolic Regression: Experiments

-If $R^2 \geq 0.999$, the predicted expression is considered to fit the dataset accurately.
+If $R^2 \geq 0.999$, the generated equation is considered to fit the dataset well.

-\item \textbf{Complexity:} Complexity is the number of symbols in expressions.
-If an expression fits the dataset accurately and is simple, it is considered to be a good expression.
+\item \textbf{Complexity:} Complexity is the number of nodes in equations.
+If an equation fits the dataset well and is simple, it is considered to be a good equation.

-\item \textbf{Symbolic solution rate:} Symbolic solution aims to identify the predicted expression that differs from the ground-truth one by a constant or scalar.
-It is first introduced by~\cite{la2021contemporary}, and defined as follow: \begin{definition} A predicted expression $\hat{f}$ is considered as a symbolic solution to a problem with the ground-truth expression $f+\epsilon$, if $\hat{f}$ does not simplify to a constant, and at least one of the following conditions holds: \begin{itemize} \item $f = \hat{f}+\alpha$, where $\alpha$ is constant; \item $f = \hat{f}/\beta$, where $\beta$ is constant and $\beta \neq 0$. \end{itemize} \end{definition} Compared to the $R^2$ score, which focuses on numerical accuracy, the symbolic solution provides a deeper assessment of a model's ability to capture the actual expression structure.
+\item \textbf{Symbolic Solution:} Symbolic Solution aims to identify the generated equation that differs from the ground-truth one by a constant or scalar~\cite{la2021contemporary}.
+It is defined as follow:

+\begin{definition} A generated equation $\hat{f}$ is considered as a Symbolic Solution to a problem with the ground-truth equation $f+\epsilon$, if $\hat{f}$ does not simplify to a constant, and at least one of the following conditions holds: \begin{itemize} \item $f = \hat{f}+\alpha$, where $\alpha$ is constant; \item $f = \hat{f}/\beta$, where $\beta$ is constant and $\beta \neq 0$. \end{itemize} \end{definition} Compared to the $R^2$ score, which focuses on numerical approximation, the Symbolic Solution provides a more comprehensive assessment of the models' ability to capture the ground-truth equation structure.